seeseexiong/Train-Scheduler-/README.md

 # Train-Scheduler
-This application was build for administrator use only.
+This application is for administrator use only.
 The administrator can add new train schedules by entering information and submitting them on the left-hand side.
 Once submitted, the data are store remotely in the database - thus, with internet access the administrator can use this app from any computer.

 On the right-hand side, it display all the available train schedules.
 It shows the times of:
   *the first train